Ring Ring Ring (Ha Ha Hey)

-"Ring Ring Ring (Ha Ha Hey)" is a song by American hip hop trio De La Soul, released in May 1991 as the lead single from their second album, De La Soul Is Dead (1991).
+"Ring Ring Ring (Ha Ha Hey)" is a song by American hip hop trio De La Soul, released in May 1991 by Tommy Boy Records as the lead single from their second album, De La Soul Is Dead (1991).
 It is a party jam about overzealous fans who pursue the group with demo tapes in their efforts to obtain an endorsement from the group.
 The song was inspired by one overzealous fan in particular, Breakestra frontman Miles Tackett, who was shopping demo tapes to the group (note "demo tapes by the miles" in the song's subtitle).
 It was very successful on the charts in Europe, reaching number one in Finland, Greece and Switzerland, as well as on the UK Dance chart.
-Additionally, the song was a top 10 hit also in Australia, Austria, Belgium, Denmark, Germany, the Netherlands, New Zealand and the UK.
+Additionally, the song was a top-10 hit also in Australia, Austria, Belgium, Denmark, Germany, the Netherlands, New Zealand and the UK.
+Its accompanying music video was directed by Mark Romanek.

 Composition

-"Ring Ring Ring (Ha Ha Hey)" has been assumed to have sampled the 1982 Fat Larry's Band song "Act Like You Know", but in fact it samples the 1981 The Whatnauts song "Help Is on the Way", that replays the same bassline as "Act Like You Know".
-The chorus of "Ring Ring Ring" uses lyrics and melody from the Curiosity Killed the Cat song "Name and Number".
+"Ring Ring Ring (Ha Ha Hey)" has been assumed to have sampled the 1982 Fat Larry's Band song "Act Like You Know"; but in fact, it samples the 1981 The Whatnauts song "Help Is on the Way", that replays the same bassline as "Act Like You Know".
+The chorus of "Ring Ring Ring" is, an interpolation of the Curiosity Killed the Cat song "Name and Number".
 The bass in the introduction comes from Lou Johnson's "Beat" and the drum break is from The Honey Drippers' "Impeach the President".
 The single version's saxophone is original.